taoito/AR-world-explorer/README.md

 4. GART Library:

     The GART library integrates Augmented Reality into a Windows Phone app using the Motion API shipped with Windows Phone Mango (WP7.5).
 GART is used to to generate the AR labels from coordinates sent from the cloud.
-The phone will pass location coordinates (received as part of the cloudís JSON response for basic requests) into GART lib which will calculate the appropriate display location for the AR labels, containing place names and links to a page for information, which are made to appear on screen.
+The phone will pass location coordinates (received as part of the cloud‚Äôs JSON response for basic requests) into GART lib which will calculate the appropriate display location for the AR labels, containing place names and links to a page for information, which are made to appear on screen.
 The use of the GART library not only simplifies the code on the mobile side but allows to provide our application with more functionality i.e. with the different layers (food, social, personal) to filter place search results.

 5. Caching Policy: